Polyphone supports several soundfont formats:

 Sf2 soundfonts are the main files edited by Polyphone.
 Each sf2 file comprises one or more musical virtual instruments, made of audio samples and a lot of parameters.
 Parameters define how the samples should be played throughout the keyboard, possibly modulated by predefined signals (modulators).
 Sf2 files are built according to a 3-level structure:

 - samples, coming from a trumpet or a piano for instance,

 - presets, made of instruments.

 Further to the definition and setting of these elements, a sf2 file contains also general information (the author, copyright or edit time for instance).

-Soundfonts are used by software synthesizers, such as Fluidsynth, using wave tables and driven by MIDI signals.
+Soundfonts are used by software synthesizers, such as Fluidsynth, driven by MIDI signals.
 It is also possible to use sf2 soundfonts to listen MIDI files with TiMidity, WildMIDI or QuickTime and listen scores with MuseScore.
 Hardware such as samplers, soundcards or even synthesizers may also support the .sf2 format.

 The sf3 format, developed by MuseScore, is similar in all respects to the sf2 format except that the samples are stored in the OGG format (like the MP3 format but open source) instead of being stored as raw data.
 The consequence is that the sf3 format is about 10 times lighter than the sf2 format for a comparable quality.

 A soundfont exported in this format is not intended to be edited later because successive compressions would result in a lower sound quality.
 This format should be seen as a final product and is very interesting for all end users of soundfonts in that: